Well, this is the last blog for year and what a way to end it – CONSTIPATION! Last month we talked about what it actually means to be constipated

 The impact of stress – what are you holding on to?

-Stress has a major impact on bowel function, as it enters ‘fight or flight’ mode.
-When your body is in this state, it automatically turns off functions such as digestion, bowel function.
+Stress has a major impact on bowel function, as we enter ‘fight or flight’ mode.
+When your body is in this state, it automatically reduces functions such as digestion, bowel function.

 - Digesting food and bowel function not a priority